DeepakParihar221/Hybrid/README.md

 1) Get list of sellers
 - http://localhost:3000/api/buyer/list-of-sellers

-Headers required -> Use Token generated in login api and pass as x-auth-token We need a buyer's token so change the data in login api with the below given data {
+Headers required -> Use Token generated in login api and pass as x-auth-token <br />
+We need a buyer's token so change the data in login api with the below given data <br />
+{
     "email": "test1@gmail.com",
     "password": "12345678",